-- To ensure that the condominium industry and general public are aware of the differences between property managers who have their R.C.M. (and all that it entails) and those who do not.
+- To ensure that the condominium industry and general public are aware of the differences between condominium managers who have their RCM (and all that it entails) and those who simply have their licence.

-What is Required Force and in What Time Frame?
+What is Required and in What Time Frame?

-A qualifying seminar which runs for 30 minutes will equal 1 point.
+- A qualifying seminar which runs for 30 minutes equals 1 point.

-A qualifying seminar which runs for one hour will equal 2 points.
+- A qualifying seminar which runs for one hour equals 2 points.

 - Attending the sessions at the ACMO/CCI-T Annual Conference

-- Attending ACMO luncheons (in person or via the web)
+- Attending ACMO luncheons (in person or by watching the recordings on ACMO website)

-- Breakfast/Lunch and Learn sessions at property management companies where a guest speaker provides industry-related information
+- Breakfast/Lunch and Learn sessions at condominium management companies where a guest speaker provides industry-related information

 - Attending sessions at PM Expo and Spring Fest